mrzacsmith/mzs-randomArray/README.md

 ### Usage

-The function takes 1 parameters:
+The function takes 2 parameters `createRandomArray(maxNum, cb):

-max = the maximum length of the array, randomly generated.
+- max = the maximum length of the array, randomly generated.
+- cb = arrValues and defaulted so only a single parameter is used.

 - `const createRandomArray = require('mzs-random-array')`
 - `createRandomArray(max)`